 Background

 The complexity of child protection has grown significantly in recent decades creating challenges for the development of social policies, professional practices and a research agenda.
 Awareness of the scale of child maltreatment has increased and a broader range of abusive practices have come to public attention, together with the pressing need to address issues of historic abuse.
 Harmful risks to children and young people that have received attention relatively recently include sexual exploitation, forced marriage, female genital mutilation, online abuse, bullying and trafficking.
 There has been a steady accumulation of robust scientific findings on aspects of risk and resilience (including the long-term effects of maltreatment), making the establishment of a coherent evidence base a meaningful possibility.
 At the same time, the shift within the UK towards devolved administrations increases the opportunities and momentum for divergent policy responses.
-Much can be learned from the review, synthesis and meta-analysis of child protection research evidence from across the UK and beyond.
+Much can be learned from the review, synthesis and meta-analysis of child protection research evidence [PUBLISHER – THE PRECEDING UNDERLINED WORDS ARE FOR THE MARGIN]from across the UK and beyond.
 In addition, attention must be given to the effective use of limited research resources within national jurisdictions.

-In 2014, the National Society for the Prevention of Cruelty to Children (NSPCC) commissioned the (insert author organisation) to undertake a mapping review of child protection research designed to address some of these issues.
+In 2014, the National Society for the Prevention of Cruelty to Children (NSPCC) commissioned the University of Edinburgh/NSPCC Child Protection Research Centre (insert author organisation) to undertake a mapping review of child protection research designed to address some of these issues.
 The aim of the research was to describe the ‘landscape’ of child protection research activity in the UK in the previous five years in order to inform research priorities.
 The specific research questions from the study addressed in this paper are:

 1) How can child protection research be classified?